Mourinho: Tottenham need a good version of Alli, Bale is trying his best | Goal.com

-Mourinho: Tottenham need a good version of Alli, Bale is trying his best
+Mourinho: Tottenham need a good version of Alli and Bale is trying his best

 Jose Mourinho suggested missing players were the reason for Tottenham’s limp performance in their 1-0 defeat at home to Chelsea on Thursday.